Get started with your migration to Rancher v2.x by installing Rancher and configuring your new Rancher environment.

-For development environments, we recommend a single node install.
+For development environments, Rancher can be installed on a single node using Docker.
 This installation procedure deploys a single Rancher container to your host.

-For production environments where your user base requires constant access to your cluster, we recommend installing Rancher in a high availability (HA) configuration.
+For production environments where your user base requires constant access to your cluster, we recommend installing Rancher in a high availability Kubernetes installation.
 This installation procedure provisions a three-node cluster and installs Rancher on each node using a Helm chart.

-Important Difference: Although you could install Rancher v1.6 in an HA configuration using an external database and a Docker command on each node, Rancher v2.x in an HA configuration requires an existing Kubernetes cluster.
-Review High Availability (HA) Install for full requirements.
+Important Difference: Although you could install Rancher v1.6 in a high-availability Kubernetes configuration using an external database and a Docker command on each node, Rancher v2.x in a Kubernetes install requires an existing Kubernetes cluster.
+Review Kubernetes Install for full requirements.

 B. Configure Authentication